Spunkie/au/README.md

 ## Features

 - Use only PowerShell to create automatic update script for given package.
+- Handles multiple streams with a single update script.
 - Automatically downloads installers and provides/verifies checksums for x32 and x64 versions.
 - Verifies URLs, nuspec versions, remote repository existence etc.
-- Can use global variables to change functionality.
-- Sugar functions for Chocolatey package maintainers.
+- Automatically sets the nuspec descriptions from a README.md files.
 - Update single package or any subset of previously created AU packages with a single command.
 - Multithread support when updating multiple packages.
+- Repeat or ignore specific failures when updating multiple packages.
 - Plugin system when updating everything, with few integrated plugins to send email notifications, save results to gist and push updated packages to git repository.
+- Use of global variables to change functionality.
+- Sugar functions for Chocolatey package maintainers.
+- Great performance - hundreds of packages can be checked and updated in several minutes.

 ## Installation